 Mainly two types of Insurance available in the market are General Insurance & Life Insurance.
 If you are a salaried person and insured by the organization, then also I will recommend you purchase additional private insurance for security.
 The insurance industry is regularised and under the close watch of IRDAI, and you can visit the official website of IRDAI and scroll through mandatory instructions, conditions, approved companies, etc with respect to Companies providing Insurance services in India.

 What about Saving?

-There are various ways available in the market by which we can save money like saving in a bank account, purchasing some jewellery, and the oldest one is Piggy Bank at home.
-But u must give a thought that just saving the money is not enough as your savings can not beat the inflation rate.
-That means savings will surely act as an added advantage but it can not give you returns, so you must focus on Investment and not only on saving.
+There are various ways available in the market by which we can save money like saving in a bank account and purchasing some jewellery, and the oldest one is Piggy Bank at home.
+But you must give a thought that just saving the money is not enough as your savings can not beat the inflation rate.
+That means savings will surely act as an added advantage but they can not give you returns, so you must focus on Investment and not only on saving.

-As we discussed above that saving can not beat inflation and so we must look for an investment that means savings must be invested somewhere.
-People generally prevent themselves from investing by making excuses like Not having enough money at present and the fear of losing money in the investment tools.
+As we discussed above, saving can not beat inflation and so we must look for an investment that means savings must be invested somewhere.
+People generally prevent themselves from investing by making excuses like Not having enough money at present and the fear of losing money on the investment tools.
 But let me remind you that if you are not investing that means inflation will eat all your savings within a short period of time.

 So start investing in life as early as possible because investment does not specify age criteria and the beautiful part is that you can now start investing even from a very small amount.
 Yes, there are some issues of safety that we must keep in mind while investing, but those can be well-taken care of easily if we do a brief research about the system in which we are going to invest.